JetBrains/intellij-sdk-docs/tutorials/custom_language_support/grammar_and_parser.md

 ```

 As shown, a properties file can contain properties, comments, and line breaks.

+Please see [Grammar Kit](https://github.com/JetBrains/Grammar-Kit) documentation for more details on BNF syntax.

 The grammar defines the flexibility of the support for a language.
 The above grammar specifies that a property may have or may not have key and value.